cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ### Universal Time Sharing

-Imagine an scenario where we have to deal with a program that need to change the host name of the machine to work, if you execute this program in your machine it can mess with other programs like for example your network file sharing services.
-Imagine that somebody give us the task to look for the most efficient way to do this, first option coming to mind is using a VM, but we need to provision the VM (Memory, Storage, CPU, etc..), install the OS, etc. It can take a couple of hour.
+Imagine a scenario where we have to deal with a program that needs to change the host name of the machine to work, if you execute this program in your machine it can mess with other programs like for example your network file sharing services.
+Imagine that somebody gives us the task to look for the most efficient way to do this, the first option that comes to mind is using a VM, but we need to provision the VM (Memory, Storage, CPU, etc..), install the OS, etc. It can take a couple of hours.
 It won't be nice if your Operative System can deal with that isolation for you?
-Here is when [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) come into the picture.
+This is where [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) come into the picture.

 Here is a quick illustration.